terrytwk/fart-chemberta-700k-augmented-smiles/README.md

 This repository contains a Jupyter notebook for evaluating FART (Flavor Aroma Recognition Task) models.
 The notebook trains a RoBERTa classifier on SMILES molecular representations and provides comprehensive evaluation metrics including ROC curves, confusion matrices, and accuracy metrics.

+**Note:** This repository is built on the [FART (Flavor Analysis and Recognition Transformer) repository](https://github.com/fart-lab/fart) by fart-lab, which provides the original FART models and dataset.

 ## 📋 Table of Contents

 - [Prerequisites](#prerequisites)